asdcainicela/TapsAndCandies-ImageProcessing/README.md

 │   ├── utils/                    # General utility scripts for the app.
 │   │   ├── formatearDecimales.m   # Utility for formatting numeric outputs with specified decimal places.
 │   │   ├── getFieldOrZero.m       # Fetch a field value from a struct or returns zero if it doesn’t exist.
-│   │   └── usbwebcams.mlpkginstall # MATLAB Support Package for USB webcams, allowing the app to capture video directly.
+│   │   └── usbwebcams.mlpkginstall # MATLAB Support Package for USB webcams.
 │   └── visualize/                # Functions to visualize results.
 │       └── visualizarDetecciones.m # Draws detected objects and properties over the image.
 ├── media/